Best Playa Del Carmen Excursions & Activities

-You can book a really cheap shopping tour (which I did); however, you’re obliged to spend time at a jewelry shop and tequila shop before you get a few hours of free time in the center.
-If you’re staying in a resort that is out of the way, this can save you a lot of money in taxis, but you will sacrifice time in travel and sales pitches.
+You can book a cheap shopping tour (which I did); however, you’re obliged to spend time at a jewelry shop and tequila shop before you get a few hours of free time in the center.
+If you’re staying in a resort out of the way, this can save you a lot of money in taxis, but you will sacrifice time in travel and sales pitches.

 Party at Coco Bongo

 Everyone who has ever been to Mexico or spoken about it to their friends will have heard of Coco Bongo.
 Free drinks, cabaret shows, music, and dancing await in this crazy Vegas-style showground.
 It certainly makes an exciting difference to the entertainment at your resort.

 Coco Bongo is in the heart of the city making this one of the best Playa del Carmen activities, especially if you don’t want to travel far.
 If you plan a night at Coco Bongo, get your tickets in advance.

 How far from Playa del Carmen is it: central, so walkable if you’re staying in the town or a 20-minute drive from the outskirts.